zama-ai/concrete-ml/README.md

 | macOS 11+ (Apple Silicon: M1, M2, etc.) |         Yes         |       Yes        |

 Note: Concrete ML only supports Python `3.8`, `3.9` and `3.10`.
-Concrete ML can be installed on Kaggle ([see question on community for more details](https://community.zama.ai/t/how-do-we-use-concrete-ml-on-kaggle/332)) and on Google Colab.
+Concrete ML can be installed on Kaggle ([see this question on the community for more details](https://community.zama.ai/t/how-do-we-use-concrete-ml-on-kaggle/332)) and on Google Colab.

 #### Docker
 To install with Docker, pull the `concrete-ml` image as follows: